programmingthomas/neon/readme.md

 - GET requests
 - AJAX integration with JSON
-- Database integration (decide which one to use, god damnit!)
+- Database integration (decide which one to use, god damnit!)(MySQL)
 - Public API?
 - Everything else?!